-As local pesticide spray programs targeting adult mosquitoes with West Nile virus continue throughout the U.S., it must be recognized that these spray programs are of very limited efficacy.
-That is, spraying is NOT an effective or efficient way to prevent death or illness associated with insect-borne West Nile virus.
+As local pesticide spray programs targeting adult mosquitoes with West Nile virus continue throughout the U.S., and with the new emergence of the Zika virus, it must be recognized that spray programs are of very limited efficacy.
+That is, spraying is NOT an effective or efficient way to prevent death or illness associated with insect-borne diseases.

 Management Strategies and Alternatives

 Chemical Toxicity and Health Effects of Commonly Used Mosquito Pesticides

 If you are concerned about the spraying of pesticides in your community or local environment, want a copy of Beyond Pesticides' organizing packet, or want to get involved in any way, please contact Beyond Pesticides at 1.202.543.5450.